 The consolidated financial statements have been prepared in U.S. dollars, in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries and majority-owned subsidiaries.
-The consolidated financial statements include 100% of the accounts of wholly-owned and majority-owned subsidiaries and the ownership interest of the minority investors are recorded as a non-controlling interest in a subsidiary.
+The accompanying consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.

-The functional currency for the Company's foreign subsidiaries is based on the subsidiaries' financial and operational environment and is the applicable local currency.
+The functional currency for the Company's foreign subsidiaries is based on the subsidiaries' financial and operational environment and is the applicable local currency of the subsidiary.
 For the Company's subsidiaries that transact in a functional currency other than the U.S. dollar, assets and liabilities are translated into U.S. dollars at period-end foreign exchange rates.
 Revenue and expenses are translated into U.S. dollars at the average foreign exchange rates for the period.
 Translation adjustments are excluded from the determination of net income and are recorded in accumulated other comprehensive income (loss), a separate component of members' deficit.

 Certain transactions of the Company and its subsidiaries are denominated in currencies other than the functional currency.
-Foreign currency transaction losses were less than \$0.1 million for the year ended September 24, 2022, \$0.1 million for the year ended September 25, 2021, and less than \$0.1 million for the year ended September 26, 2020, and were recorded within other income, net on the consolidated statements of operations.
+Foreign currency transaction losses were \$0.1 million for the year ended September 25, 2021, less than \$0.1 million for the year ended September 26, 2020, and \$0.1 million for the year ended September 28, 2019, and were recorded within other income, net on the consolidated statements of operations.

 The Company operates and reports using a 52-53 week fiscal year ending on the last Saturday closest to September 30.
 Accordingly, the Company's fiscal quarters end on the last Saturday that falls closest to the last day of the third month of each quarter.
-The fiscal years ended September 24, 2022, September 25, 2021, and September 26, 2020 were 52-week periods.
+The fiscal years ended September 25, 2021, September 26, 2020, and September 28, 2019 were 52-week periods.